How Much Does an LLC Cost in Arizona (Filing Fees Explained)

 The operating agreement specifies the rules and regulations governing your business.
 It outlines the management structure of the LLC, rights and responsibilities of the members, how profits and losses are distributed, and voting requirements.

-There is no associated cost for drafting an operating agreement by yourself.
+There is no associated cost for yourself to draft an operating agreement.
 However, I advise clients to hire a lawyer to ensure the document's legality or employ an online LLC formation service, which costs $100 to $200.

 A business man counting money on his office desk